 - Our goats have never had any type of abscess.

 - Our first line of defense against internal parasites (worms) is management.
 We rotate pastures to avoid egg and larvae build-up on the pasture, and we plan kidding during months of the year when the parasite load is lowest so that we can avoid using dewormers in the does.
-We have several does that have never had a dewormer in their lives.
+We have many goats that have never had a dewormer in their lives.
 We do NOT do this to save money.
 We do it because there are only three classes of dewormers in the United States, and parasites are rapidly becoming resistant to them, which means that they should not be used unless absolutely necessary, so that they will work when they are truly needed.
 Our ultimate goal is to breed goats that are naturally parasite resistant.

 - All kids are disbudded and tattooed, and wethers are castrated before sale.